 - Office Buildings

-Geo fencing conversion zones are the advertiser’s place of business.
+Conversion zones are the advertiser’s place of business.
 Geofencing can track when someone receiving ads physically visits an advertiser’s place of business.
-This allows for a precise ROI on marketing spend.
+This allows for a precise ROI on marketing spending.

-Most geo fencing ads are delivered programmatically.
+Most ads are delivered programmatically.
 This means the ads can be delivered to almost any website on the internet or placed on any channel or show with OTT or connected television.
-It’s important to note, programmatic delivery of ads targets the user, not a specific website or platform
+It’s important to note, that programmatic delivery of ads targets the user, not a specific website or platform

 Programmatic Ad Delivery